cloudevents/spec/spec.md

 * Description: Type of occurrence which has happened.
 Often this attribute is used for routing, observability, policy enforcement, etc.
-  The format of this is producer defined and might include information such as the version of the `eventtype` - see
+  The format of this is producer defined and might include information such as the version of the `type` - see
   [Versioning of Attributes in the Primer](primer.md#versioning-of-attributes) for more information.
 * Constraints: